 The idea that acupuncture treats pain by unblocking the flow of qi in the channels is reflected by the famous Chinese medical saying, “tong ze bu tong, tong ze bu tong”, which means “where there is pain, there is no free flow, and where there is free flow, there is no pain”.
 I think we can say that the most basic thing acupuncture does is promote the free flow of blood, qi and fluids in the tissues and organs to both decrease pain and increase the responsiveness of the organs.

 There are fourteen acupuncture channels that traverse the body as well as eight “extraordinary vessels” that intersect with and borrow points from the main channels.
 There are well over 300 acupuncture points that are mapped onto the body, a number that increases dramatically, even infinitely, when one considers that any point that is painful upon palpation, known as an “a shi”, or “ah yes” point, can be needled for therapeutic effect.
 There are also many off channel and in between channel points that are a part of the Tung system of acupuncture that I use.
-This is a system of acupuncture that was handed down through the Tung family of Shandong province in China until it began to be shared it with students in Taiwan after Tung was forced to flee China during the Cultural Revolution – we are lucky he chose to share this amazing system of acupuncture outside the family.
+This is a system of acupuncture that was handed down through the Tung family of Shandong province in China until it began to be shared it with students in Taiwan after the last in the Tung line fled China after the revolution – we are lucky he chose to share this amazing system of acupuncture outside the family.

-Another type of acupuncture called Japanese Meridian Therapy informs many of my treatments, and I particularly like the use of palpation and generous amounts of moxa that tend to characterize Japanese styles of acupuncture.
+I also draw from Japanese traditions like Kiiko Matsumoto style and Shudo Denmei’s brand of Meridian Therapy, and I particularly like the use of palpation and generous amounts of moxa that tend to characterize Japanese styles of acupuncture.